Code-Institute-Submissions/visit-south-east-asia/TESTING.md

 Stray div tag deleted.

+## RESPONSINATOR

-## responsinator used to view how site looks on different formats
+ used to view how site looks on different formats [responsinator](https://responsinator.com)

 All formats were working except footer floating when in landscape view.
 I created a wrapper div with a min height of 100%.
 Still not working.

 ## ESPREMA SYNTAX VALIDATOR

-used for js script validation.
+[esprema](https://esprima.org/demo/validate.html) used for js script validation.

 Code was syntactically valid

-## markdownlint demo
+## MARKDOWNLINT

 [markdonwlint](https://dlaa.me/markdownlint/)
 Used to test .md syntax.